-In addition to these mandatory requirements, evaluation criteria have been identified to initiate a dialogue with its clients and assess their level of commitment to implement sustainable practices.
+In addition to these mandatory requirements, evaluation criteria have been identified to develop the analysis performed by BNP Paribas on agriculture Projects and Companies.
 BNP Paribas also reserves its right to request additional information or decline its involvement even if the mandatory requirements are met.